Skip to Main Content

 Morning:

 Orientation: 8:00 a.m.
 The Group Leader will greet everyone and lead introductions.
 We'll review the up-to-date program schedule and any changes, discuss roles and responsibilities, logistics, safety guidelines, emergency procedures, and answer questions.
 Periods labeled “Free Time” and “At Leisure” offer opportunities to make the program more meaningful and memorable while going out to explore on your own, engaging in available activities independently, making new friends among fellow Road Scholars, or simply relaxing.
 The Group Leader will always be happy to offer suggestions.
 Meals on our program feature local cuisine.
+In many cases, they will be plated and served set meals; in others, we will have buffets with multiple options.
+Beverages include coffee, tea, water; other beverages are usually available for purchase.
 Program activities, schedules, personnel, and indicated distances or times may change due to local circumstances/conditions.
 In the event of changes, we will alert you as quickly as possible.
 Thank you for your understanding.
 We will start our day with a visit to the Iñaquito Market, where we will see first-hand the abundant natural resources Ecuador has, including the great variety of fruits, vegetables, and fish plus many more natural products used in traditional medicine in the Andes.
 Afterwards we'll ride to the center of the city for an orientation to Ecuador’s capital.
 We'll accompany the Group Leader in a walking exploration of the historic UNESCO World Heritage Site, learning about Quito's history from pre-Hispanic times, through the Colonial Period, to the Republican Era.
 The architecture found in Quito’s historical center is a great example of the Baroque style which is a fusion of Spanish, Moorish, Flemish and Indigenous art.
 Our field trip will include visits to the San Francisco Church and Convent and the Plaza Grande.

 Lunch: